async-rs/async-std/docs/src/tutorial/receiving_messages.md

 ## Managing Errors

 One serious problem in the above solution is that, while we correctly propagate errors in the `client`, we just drop the error on the floor afterwards!
-That is, `task::spawn` does not return error immediately (it can't, it needs to run the future to completion first), only after it is joined.
+That is, `task::spawn` does not return an error immediately (it can't, it needs to run the future to completion first), only after it is joined.
 We can "fix" it by waiting for the task to be joined, like this:

 ```rust